 Regular Soft Tissue Therapy has much the same effect as anything else we do regularly.
 It provides a way to load the soft tissue structures and systems of the body to stimulate adaptation and change in a positive way.

 As we lead busier, sometimes less active, and stressful lives, we take for granted the effect this has on our body and become accepting of aches, pains and dysfunction.
-STT has been shown to be influential in helping manage this and reduce the impact this has on our physical and mental health.
+Soft Tissue Therapy has been shown to be influential in helping manage this and reduce the impact this has on our physical and mental health.
 Improving mobility, body awareness, sleep, reducing stress and anxiety, mitigating risk of injury, are just a few benefits.
 We want our physical and mental states to spend more time in a rest, digest and restore, parasympathetic state rather than a fight, flight and freeze , sympathetic state.